Anjaam Pathiraa: Production

 On 24 June 2019, it was reported that Kunchacko Boban would star in Midhun Manuel Thomas' next directorial and filming was said to begin by late July.
 Sharaf U Dheen, Unnimaya Prasad, Sreenath Bhasi, Jinu Joseph, Jaffar Idukki and Assim Jamal were also confirmed in the cast, and Sushin Shyam and Shyju Khalid will be the composer and cinematographer, respectively.
 Midhun said that the film is entirely different from his previous films.
 The film was formally launched with a pooja ceremony on 17 July 2019.
 Principal photography began on 1 August 2019, also revealing the title.

 Music

-The film score is composed, programmed, and arranged by Sushin Shyam.
+The film score was composed, programmed, and arranged by Sushin Shyam.